cu-mkp/m-k-manuscript-data/_texts/p-138v_tl.md

 ## <span class="m">Gold</span> casted very thinly

 When goldsmiths have to solder something quickly but don't have enough time to forge it, they melt <span class="m">gold</span> and then they pour it on a cloth or on anything else that withstands fire.
-Then they flatten it swiftly with a hammer or another similar tool, and it the gold is very tenuous and it even retains the impression of the cloth.
+Then they flatten it swiftly with a hammer or another similar tool, and it <span class="x">the gold</span> is very tenuous and it even retains the impression of the cloth.

 Unalloyed pure <span class="m">gold</span> can be cast into a medal but not into herbs and lizards or other very delicate things if it is not alloyed.

 A <span class="m">pansy</span> which is <span class="m">oiled</span> with <span class="m">wheat oil</span> can be cast with alloyed <span class="m">gold</span>.

-And other fruit <span class="m">leaves</span>, but with branches that are not large and especially the leaves, once cast, can be soldered.
+And other fruit <span class="m">leaves</span>, but with branch<span class="x">es</span> that are not large and especially the leaves, once cast, can be soldered.